ethereum/consensus-specs/specs/phase0/beacon-chain.md

 At the core of Ethereum 2.0 is a system chain called the "beacon chain".
 The beacon chain stores and manages the registry of validators.
 In the initial deployment phases of Ethereum 2.0, the only mechanism to become a validator is to make a one-way ETH transaction to a deposit contract on Ethereum 1.0.
 Activation as a validator happens when Ethereum 1.0 deposit receipts are processed by the beacon chain, the activation balance is reached, and a queuing process is completed.
 Exit is either voluntary or done forcibly as a penalty for misbehavior.
 The primary source of load on the beacon chain is "attestations".
 Attestations are simultaneously availability votes for a shard block (Phase 1) and proof-of-stake votes for a beacon block (Phase 0).

+## General structure of this document

+The document is split into several sections, approximately:

+1. **Constants and configuration** (eg. epoch length, validator deposit size, committee size...)
+2. **Data structures** (state, blocks, objects that go into the state or blocks)
+3. **Helper function definitions**
+    * Math and cryptographic functions that are used in the spec
+    * Beacon state setter and getter methods
+4. **Genesis** (how to compute the genesis block and state)
+5. **Top-level state transition processing functions** (eg. how to process a block, what to do to process a particular type of object, what to do at the start of every epoch...)

 ## Notation

 Code snippets appearing in `this style` are to be interpreted as Python 3 code.